 It is just too devastatingly beautiful to remain a secret.

-This four day, 64 kilometer (40 mile) Huemul Circuit trek will take you over intensely windy mountain passes and reward you with remarkable views of the vast South Patagonian Ice Fields.
+This four day, 64 kilometer (40 mile) Huemul Circuit hike will take you over intensely windy mountain passes and reward you with remarkable views of the vast South Patagonian Ice Fields.
 Its unmarked trails will lead you across sprawling glaciers, over roaring icy rivers, and bring you to the shore of a glacial bay full of impressive icebergs.

 The trek is only a short walk from the transient backpacker town of El Chaltén Argentina, where most hikers flock to experience the majestic Fitz Roy and it’s neighboring trails and lakes.
-Because of this, the Huemul Circuit trek and its undeniable beauty are often overlooked.
+Because of this, the Huemul Circuit hike and its undeniable beauty are often overlooked.

 Each day will be physically grueling and mentally taxing.
 The weather on the Huemul Circuit can be erratic and relentless.
 This trek is going to take careful preparation, which is why I’ve created this detailed guide to keep you on track.